Salt (chemistry): Colour

+Some minerals are salts, some of which are soluble in water.
+Similarly, inorganic pigments tend not to be salts, because insolubility is required for fastness.
+Some organic dyes are salts, but they are virtually insoluble in water.

+Taste

+Salts can elicit all five basic tastes, e.g., salty (sodium chloride), sweet (lead diacetate, which will cause lead poisoning if ingested), sour (potassium bitartrate), bitter (magnesium sulfate), and umami or savory (monosodium glutamate).

+Odor

+Salts of strong acids and strong bases ("strong salts") are non-volatile and often odorless, whereas salts of either weak acids or weak bases ("weak salts") may smell like the conjugate acid (e.g., acetates like acetic acid (vinegar) and cyanides like hydrogen cyanide (almonds)) or the conjugate base (e.g., ammonium salts like ammonia) of the component ions.
+That slow, partial decomposition is usually accelerated by the presence of water, since hydrolysis is the other half of the reversible reaction equation of formation of weak salts.

 Uses

-Ionic compounds have long had a wide variety of uses and applications.
+Salts have long had a wide variety of uses and applications.
 Many minerals are ionic.
 Humans have processed common salt (sodium chloride) for over 8000 years, using it first as a food seasoning and preservative, and now also in manufacturing, agriculture, water conditioning, for de-icing roads, and many other uses.
-Many ionic compounds are so widely used in society that they go by common names unrelated to their chemical identity.
+Many salts are so widely used in society that they go by common names unrelated to their chemical identity.
 Examples of this include borax, calomel, milk of magnesia, muriatic acid, oil of vitriol, saltpeter, and slaked lime.

-Soluble ionic compounds like salt can easily be dissolved to provide electrolyte solutions.
+Soluble salts can easily be dissolved to provide electrolyte solutions.
 This is a simple way to control the concentration and ionic strength.
 The concentration of solutes affects many colligative properties, including increasing the osmotic pressure, and causing freezing-point depression and boiling-point elevation.
 Because the solutes are charged ions they also increase the electrical conductivity of the solution.
 The increased ionic strength reduces the thickness of the electrical double layer around colloidal particles, and therefore the stability of emulsions and suspensions.

 The chemical identity of the ions added is also important in many uses.
 For example, fluoride containing compounds are dissolved to supply fluoride ions for water fluoridation.

-Solid ionic compounds have long been used as paint pigments, and are resistant to organic solvents, but are sensitive to acidity or basicity.
-Since 1801 pyrotechnicians have described and widely used metal-containing ionic compounds as sources of colour in fireworks.
+Solid salts have long been used as paint pigments, and are resistant to organic solvents, but are sensitive to acidity or basicity.
+Since 1801 pyrotechnicians have described and widely used metal-containing salts as sources of colour in fireworks.
 Under intense heat, the electrons in the metal ions or small molecules can be excited.
 These electrons later return to lower energy states, and release light with a colour spectrum characteristic of the species present.

-In chemistry, ionic compounds are often used as precursors for high-temperature solid-state synthesis.
+In chemical synthesis, salts are often used as precursors for high-temperature solid-state synthesis.

-Many metals are geologically most abundant as ionic compounds within ores.
+Many metals are geologically most abundant as salts within ores.
 To obtain the elemental materials, these ores are processed by smelting or electrolysis, in which redox reactions occur (often with a reducing agent such as carbon) such that the metal ions gain electrons to become neutral atoms.